Inc44/unpaper_windows/README.md

-# unpaper_windows
+# Unpaper for Windows
-Repository containing unpaper build for Windows users.
+Unpaper is a post-processing tool for scanned sheets of paper, especially useful for book scanning.
+This repository contains the build for Windows users.